wangyufei1989/MRST-HYD/README.md

 **Acknowledgement**

-This work is fundded by the postsoc project of IFP Energies Nouvelles (France).
  We acknowledge the discussion with Dr. Maarten W. Saaltink (UPC- Barcelona Tech) during the early modeling stage.
+We are  indebted to  Isabelle Faille for organizing the discussion of this work.
+The code is developed based on the platform called MRST (version 2016b) [Lie,2019].

 **References**
 Lie, K. A.  (2019).
 An introduction to reservoir simulation using MATLAB/GNU Octave: User guide for the MATLAB Reservoir Simulation Toolbox (MRST).
-Cambridge University Press.
+Cambridge University Press. https://www.sintef.no/projectweb/mrst.
 Wang, Y. (2022).
 Numerical modeling of geological carbon sequestration: enhanced dissolution in randomly heterogeneous vedia.
-PhD thesis, UPC-Barcelona Tech. https://upcommons.upc.edu/handle/2117/376077
+PhD thesis, UPC-Barcelona Tech. https://upcommons.upc.edu/handle/2117/376077.
 Wang, Y.,  Flauraud, E., Michel, A., Lachet, V. and Meiller, C. (2023).
 Numerical Modeling Offshore Geological Carbon Storage (GCS) Undergoing Hydrate formation, submitted to Computational Geosciences.